Strategic depth: View of the Pakistan military

-The former chief of army staff General Ashfaq Kayani and previously the director-general of the ISI, has repeatedly stated to the media that the Pakistan armed force's "strategic depth" policy with regards to Afghanistan is not to "control" Afghanistan but to ensure a "peaceful, friendly and stable" relationship with Afghanistan.
+The former Chief of Army staff General Ashfaq Kayani, and previously the director-general of the ISI, has repeatedly stated to the media that the Pakistan armed force's "strategic depth" policy with regards to Afghanistan is not to "control" Afghanistan but to ensure a "peaceful, friendly and stable" relationship with Afghanistan.
 This policy therefore aims to ensure that Pakistan will not be threatened with long-term security problems on its Western border with Afghanistan.
 According to Kayani, a 'talibanised' Afghanistan is not in Pakistan's interests.

 According to Ejaz Haider, a Pakistani military journalist, there is a confusion in the media regarding the policy on using Afghan territory to as a fallback area for Pakistan military assets.
 Haider blames General Mirza Aslam Beg for proposing this when he was the chief of army staff of the Pakistan Army under Prime Minister Benazir Bhutto, stating that this concept "was unpopular even when he was the chief and it has never been entertained by serious military planners.
 No one thinks of placing military and other assets in Afghanistan and thus acquiring strategic depth."
 Haider states that such a concept has always been impossible "for a host of reasons" and strategic depth is better used to describe achieving security through improving relationships with the governments of neighbouring countries such as Afghanistan and India.

 Lieutenant-General Asad Durrani of ISI, has rubbished claims in the media regarding Pakistan intending to use Afghan territory as "strategic depth".
-He also denies accusations that the Pakistan military has tried to "install a friendly government in Kabul" in order to "secure this depth".
-He gives the Soviet Union as an example, stating that "after the Saur Revolution, the Soviets executed an installed president every three months in pursuit of that objective" and these policies later resulted in the defeat of the Soviets in Afghanistan.
+He also denies accusations that the Pakistan military has tried to "install a friendly government in Kabul" to "secure this depth".
+He gives the Soviet Union as an example, stating that "after the Saur Revolution, the Soviets executed and installed a president every three months in pursuit of that objective" and these policies later resulted in the defeat of the Soviets in Afghanistan.
 He argues that the notion of Pakistan using Afghan territory for its own purposes is a "distortion of a concept or of history" and is being used to vilify Pakistan.

+In China

+During the Cold War, Mao Zedong's Third Front campaign to increase the strategic depth of the People's Republic of China (PRC) by locating critical infrastructure and national defense facilities in the interior of the country and away from areas where they would be vulnerable to Soviet invasion or U.S. air attacks.
+PRC military analysts view control over Taiwan as allowing the country to break out of the first island chain and increase its strategic depth.